coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 engaging with you, but you have to burn through a ridiculous number of leads to converge to a single sale.

-This has disasterous domino effects.
+This has disastrous domino effects.
 It demoralizes the team, and makes it very challenging to attract investment and hire top talent.
 In turn, that constrains your resources so you can't make sufficient investment in product and distribution.
 Startups live and